Zappas Olympics: Games of 1870

 Evangelis Zappas planned to sponsor future Olympic Games and restore the Olympiad, but he died in 1865; however, he left a vast fortune, both for the construction of permanent facilities in the Greek capital, as well as for the continuation of the Olympic Games in four-year intervals.
 In July 1869, the dates of the 1870 Olympics were announced, followed by organizational plans and proposals about which events to include.
 The committee paid for participating athletes to undergo three months of training prior to the Games.
 This training took place in the Panathenaic Stadium, which had been cleaned and leveled.

-The Games of 1870 took place like the training in the Panathenaic stadium, which was excavated, restored and provided with wooden benches in order to accommodate 30,000 people, a huge number for the time.
+The Games of 1870 took place in the Panathenaic stadium, which was excavated, restored and provided with wooden benches in order to accommodate 30,000 people, a huge number for the time.
 In general the contest was much better organized and athletes were uniformly dressed, with sport costumes and sandals in skin color.
 On November 1, the Games were officially opened, but athletic events were postponed to November 15 due to bad weather, which also forced the cancellation of all nautical events, horse races and shooting events.
 Athletes included Greek nationals, as well as ethnic Greeks from the Ottoman Empire and Crete (then a semi-independent state under Ottoman suzerainty).
 Some 20,000 to 25,000 spectators watched the 31 athletes who had previously qualified compete in a variety of events.
-Before the competition started, the athletes were asked to take an oath that they would compete in a fair manner.
+Before the competition started, the athletes were ordered to take an oath that they would compete in a fair manner.
 At the same time, the Games included a competition in the arts.

 As in 1859 winners received a cash prize; in addition, the first three winners received olive wreaths and small branches of olive and laurel.
 There was a band playing an Olympic Hymn, specially composed for the occasion.
 The judges were professors of the University of Athens, and there was a herald for announcing the winners.
 King George I was awarding the prizes to the winners at the sound of the music.

 The 1870 Games were an enormous success and the press dedicated triumphant articles both to the excellent organization and to the accomplishments of the Games.